-We now consider investors without flow motivations, which corresponds to the case of $\kappa = 0$ .
+We now consider investors without flow motivations, which corresponds to the case of $\kappa = 0$.
 These investors are "standard" profit-maximizing agents, whom we casually refer to as individuals to distinguish them from flow-motivated funds in the previous subsection.
 However, in practice, these investors need not be individuals; any institutional investor with less pronounced short-term flow considerations may behave in a similar manner.
-The following proposition, which we state without proof, then follows immediately:
+The following proposition, then follows immediately by setting $\kappa = 0$ in Proposition 2: